From Broadway TikToks to Record-Breaking

 One week 〰️ 2 million video views 〰️ 400,000 engagements 〰️ 50,000 followers 〰️

-Songs from the cast album of Beetlejuice on Broadway went viral on TikTok, helping the show's weekly ticket sales rise from $600k in April 2019 to $900k in June and up to $1.5mm in November.
+Songs from the Beetlejuice on Broadway cast album were going viral on TikTok, helping weekly ticket sales grow from $600,000 in April 2019 to $1.5 million by November.

-So I strategized a launch plan that gave our passionate, creative fanbase exactly what they wanted: more access, more audio, and more chances to be celebrated.
+So I developed a launch strategy that gave our passionate and wildly creative fanbase exactly what they wanted:

-Our first post, an exclusive 24-hour release of the cut song “Dead Bird” timed to Thanksgiving, exploded.
+Our first post — a 24-hour exclusive release of the cut song “Dead Bird,” timed to Thanksgiving — exploded.

 We followed it up with three more industry-first strategies:

-• Asking cast members to post behind-the-scenes content directly to our channel, dubbed “TikTok Takeovers.”
+• Inviting cast members to post behind-the-scenes content directly to our channel, dubbed “TikTok Takeovers”

-• Posting that top fan-made content directly to our channel (with permission, of course).
+• Sharing top fan-made content directly on our channel (with permission, of course)

-Five years later, Beetlejuice continues to be a phenomenon, rising from the dead for a third Broadway run this October 2025.
+And five years later?
+Beetlejuice is still a phenomenon, rising from the dead for a third Broadway run in October 2025.

 Next